 Montgomery's sales tax revenue is down about $4 million from this time last year.
 Interim Mayor Charles Jingright has placed the city under a two percent budget cut for all departments that could free up about $3 million.

 Montgomery, Alabama – The polls are open in Montgomery as residents pick the next mayor of the capital city.
 Election officials are hoping for a larger turnout, but if absentee ballots are any indication,that won't happen.

 Montgomery Election Center officials say just shy of 490 absentee ballots were turned in by Friday.
 While Monday was the final day to turn absentee ballots in, the Montgomery Election Center says it will accept absentee ballots that arrive in the mail by noon today.
 In the last mayoral election, only 34 percent of registered voters cast ballots.

-Montgomery,Alabama – Listen,now, to some of the stories making headlines this hour in the WVAS newsroom.
-Send your news items to Tana Shealey via e-mail at firstname.lastname@example.org or call us at 334-229-4783.
+Montgomery,Alabama – Listen,now, to some of the stories making headlines in the WVAS newsroom this Tuesday, March 10,2009.
+Send your news items to Tana Shealey via e-mail at firstname.lastname@example.org or call the newsroom at 334-229-4783.